HuMiTriet/VGU-Eureka/documentation/Authentication_architecture.md

 register, reset, password all contact to the authentication via the AuthService interface.

-## Concrete Authentication Provider
-- For our application it is only firebase, provide either authentication via token return the user object as a json class which will then be translated to a user object of class AuthUser.

 - In order to use any of the sign in methods provided by Firebase, you will need to enable them in Firebase console.

 [Reference](https://firebase.google.com/docs/auth/android/firebaseui)